crawfordsm/zSALT/README.md

    then ask for the central row of the object to be extract.
 This can be repeated for different rows.

-   python extractobject.py xmfxgbpP201302010093.fits
+   python galextract xmfxgbpP201302010093.fits 513 5

-   You will either need the full path to extractobject.py or copy it into the directory.
+   You will either need the full path to extractobject.py.
 This will perform a sky subtraction and extraction of the spectrum.
+Provide the filename, the y-center of the spectrum to extract, and the half-width of the aperture to extract.

 9. To calculate the redshift, use redshift.py.
 You will have to give it a template to match and different templates are available